pu2clr/SI4735/examples/SI47XX_07_STM32/README.md

 # STM32 Si4735 Arduino Library Support

 Test and validation of the SI4735 Arduino Library.
 The examples of this folder are using the STM32F103 Series.
+See references below to know how to setup STM32 on Arduino IDE.

+## STM32 setup on Arduino IDE

 The table below shows the Si4735 and STM32F103C8 pin connections